Welcome to PhytoPath

 The PhytoPath project utilises the Ensembl genome browser to provide access to genomes which allows the visualisation of user custom tracks.
 Data in BED, GFF/GTF among other formats is supported by the Ensembl Genomes framework.
 You can learn how to add custom tracks in the help section of Ensembl.

-The current release of PhytoPath is built from the twentieth fourth (January 2015) of Ensembl Genomes and version 3.6 of PHI-base and was released on January 2015.
+The current release of PhytoPath is built from the 27th release (June 2015) of Ensembl Genomes and version 3.6 of PHI-base and was released on June 2015.
 For all species, available data includes genome sequence and gene models, functional annotation, and protein-based comparative analysis with other fungal/oomycete species (provided by Ensembl Genomes), together with expertly curated molecular and biological information on genes proven to affect the outcome of pathogen-host interactions (provided by PHI-base).
 In addition, the following specific data sets are also available:

 - RNA-Seq alignments for Puccinia triticina